 The island is widely regarded as one of the most welcoming in the Caribbean.
 And a vibrant mix of Carib, African, French and English culture and history influence day-to-day life.
 Whether it’s the French Creole patois spoken by the locals or the island’s distinctive local cuisine, which is a sumptuous mix of West Indian, Creole and French food.
 While delicious European dining is presented by internationally recognised chefs.

 The height of luxury

-There’s a world-class choice of accommodation too.
-From candy-coloured cottages on plantations to high-end hotels with three-walled bedrooms featuring their own infinity pools – which offer an open invitation to experience the island’s natural delights.
+Choose from a diverse range of world-class accommodation.
+From candy-coloured cottages on plantations to high-end resorts with three-walled bedrooms featuring their own infinity pools – offering an open invitation to experience the island’s natural delights.
 But wherever you stay, nature is present.
 At an alfresco breakfast a friendly hummingbird might join you, and as dusk settles a chorus of tree frogs will fill the air.

 Feel the love

 If you’re feeling romantic, Saint Lucia is an ideal location.
 The annual World Travel Awards have declared their feelings by awarding us as “World’s Leading Honeymoon Destination” an impressive eight times.
 But Saint Lucia is not an exclusive preserve of those wanting a romantic retreat.